 Other Taxes.
-Other tax revenues are derived by the Commonwealth from excise taxes on motor fuels, cigarettes, alcoholic beverages and deeds, and hotel/motel room occupancy, as well as taxes on estates, among other tax sources.
-Effective July 31, 2013, the excise tax on motor fuels was increased from 21¢ per gallon to 24¢ per gallon.
+Other tax revenues are derived by the Commonwealth from excise taxes on motor fuels, cigarettes, alcoholic beverages and deeds, and hotel/motel room occupancy, among other tax sources.
+The state tax on hotel/motel room occupancy is 5.7%.
+Effective July 31, 2013, the excise tax on motor fuels was increased from 21φ per gallon to 24φ per gallon.